UPDATE: Center will host ‘open forum’ on Dec. 4, 7 p.m. More info…

 So, apparently, Cannon either doesn’t know what he himself did or he willfully chose to mislead the public.

 Either way, I cannot vote for Cannon.
-Not only has he defended the use of public money by spending it on a private and profitable billion-dollar company, but he has also defended the council’s closed-door sessions and, what’s more, mislead the public about his involvement in them.
+Not only has he defended the use of public money by spending it on a private and profitable billion-dollar company, but he has also defended the council’s closed-door sessions and, what’s more, misled the public about his involvement in them.

 The Panthers incentives debate has been important to me.
 I’ve spoken out against the decision several times (see: “In Charlotte, the rich get richer behind closed doors” and “Misplaced Council priorities in Panthers plan”).
 I’m against corporate welfare, when such public money should be rightfully used to support citizens.
 Private businesses run by millionaires who employ millionaires can find their own money.
 There’s no need to fleece taxpayers when such companies are easily making profits.
 And, besides, taxpayer money was never designed to benefit the profit-making enterprises of private corporations; the money is designed to support government, citizens and residents.